Feni Girls' Cadet College: Location

 The college is located at the Old Airport Area just beside Feni town.
-The Feni-Chagolnaiya highway passes through the college dividing the campus in half.
-The main highway of Bangladesh, Dhaka-Chittagong Inter-district highway passes through Feni.
-Buses usually take 3–4 hours to travel on 165 km highway from Dhaka and about 2.5 hours from Chittagong.
+The Feni-Chhagalnaiya highway passes through the college dividing the campus in half.
+The main highway of Bangladesh, Dhaka-Chattogram Inter-district highway passes through Feni.
+Buses usually take 3–4 hours to travel on 165 km highway from Dhaka and about 2.5 hours from Chattogram.
 Feni is also accessible by train.